 Washing Clothes in an RV

 There are many things you have to think about and decide on when you desire to live and work from RV.
-Make a list of items and services you absolutely need and ones that you would like to have and start doing your research.
+Make a list of items and services you absolutely need and ones you would like to have, and start doing your research.

 Don’t miss the next in the series of Life is an Adventure, Enjoy the Ride: Cooking in Your RV